 There a number of specific issues that may arise in identifying robust values for local variables.

 Time periods of data: if additional capacity needs to be provided by operators to accommodate generated concessionary passengers, then logically, the data used to calculate the associated cost should relate only to the period during which the concession is available e.g. should exclude weekdays prior to 9:30 am if the there is no discretionary extension to statutory times for the concession.
 The ability to differentiate between pre- and post-9:30 am services and journeys will be determined by survey procedures, if it is possible at all, and some approximation is likely to be necessary.

+Passenger journey length and average occupancy: these are distinct inputs into the MCC calculations, but are intimately related characteristics of the bus network.
+Average occupancy is typically defined as passenger miles/bus miles (i.e. the total distance travelled by bus passengers divided by the total distance travelled by buses while in service); and passenger miles can be calculated by multiplying the number of passenger boardings by the average journey length per boarding.

+Good data on journey length is likely to be routinely available only in some PTE areas, and most TCAs, and bus operators are likely to rely upon a “rule-of-thumb” quoted by DfT which suggests that “the average journey length is about half the average route length.”
+The origins of this are not known, and PTE data suggests that even if approximately correct on average, there is very wide variation between operators and services.
+Even so, the “rule of thumb” will frequently be used by bus operators as the basis for their own MCC inputs, and wherever possible, TCAs should seek a more robust survey-based estimate of average journey lengths and the consequent average occupancy.

+Average bus speed in PTE areas: experience shows that the DfT default value is wide of the mark.
+The DfT default for PTE areas is based on analysis of published timetable information in small and medium sized towns, even though the data set used specifically excludes services in PTE areas.
+Estimates of bus speeds in PTE areas based on local survey data or from operator supplied data give significantly higher average speeds than the DfT defaults.
+This evidence alone suggests that exclusive reliance on DfT’s default values has the potential to result in calculated marginal capacity costs being in significant error.

 Calculation process for average commercial fare: one of the most sensitive inputs into the MCC calculation is the average fare paid by commercial passengers, which is used to net-off the impact that higher service levels might have on commercial revenues against the gross additional costs incurred.
 The value of this variable can determine whether there appears to be a case for significant marginal capacity costs, or none at all.